 Pedestrian safety featured strongly with a call for more pedestrian crossings on the A418, the Aylesbury Road, in addition more central islands were requested to achieve safer crossing of a very busy road.
-Plans for traffic calming along the current A418 through Bierton are at an advanced stage.
+Because of the changed nature of the traffic flows in Burcott and Broughton lanes, traffic-calming measures for both roads were called for.
+Draft plans have been prepared by Odyssey Consulting Engineers for Barratt Strategic, which propose traffic-calming measures for the A418 through Bierton Village.
+After the opening of the ELR, a new traffic survey should be carried out before these traffic-calming measures are developed into a viable scheme to address residents' concerns and implemented as soon as possible thereafter.